 Computer Instruction Assistant

-The Friends of The Seattle Public Library is a community-based nonprofit group that supports special programs, fundraising and advocacy on behalf of the Library.
-The FriendShop at the Central Library is a retail space that sells greeting cards, jewelry, gifts and stationery.
-The shop seeks volunteers who enjoy working with people and have retail experience.
-Volunteers also are needed at the Friends' book sales.
-For more information, please go to http://friendsofspl.org/.
+The Friends of The Seattle Public Library is a nonprofit group that supports fundraising and advocacy on behalf of the Library.
+The FriendShop at the Central Library sells greeting cards, jewelry, gifts and used books.
+The shop seeks friendly volunteers who have retail experience.
+Contact firstname.lastname@example.org for more information.

 Story Time Assistant

-Welcome Desk volunteers introduce patrons and visitors to the Central Library's services, events and classes, and provide information about downtown Seattle.
-Desired qualifications include excellent public service and communication skills, familiarity with the Library and Seattle, flexibility and an ability to interact with people from all walks of life.
+Volunteer ambassadors welcome people to the Central Library and provide information about classes, events, exhibits and meetings.
+They also offer tourist information and directions to downtown locations.
+Successful volunteers have public service and communication skills, familiarity with the library and Seattle, and compassion for people from all walks of life.
 A six-month commitment is requested.
-The monthly time commitment is negotiable.